 - Add all ingredients to a shaker filled with ice.
 Shake vigorously until well mixed.

 - Pour into a medium glass and garnish with lime.

 8. Kina Colada

 - 1 pinch spirulina

 - 1 pinch of cinnamon

-- Pour all ingredients into a shaker filled with ice.
+- Pour Kin High Rhode, coconut milk, juice, syrup, spirulina, and cinnamon into a shaker into a shaker filled with ice.
 Shake vigorously for 30 seconds.

 - Strain into a medium glass filled with ice.
 Garnish with pinch of cinnamon, if desired.

 - 1 Tbsp. no-sugar-added pink grapefruit juice

 - ¼ cup + 2 Tbsp. craft tonic